2019–20 PWHPA season

-The 2019–20 PWHPA season was the first season of the ongoing strike by the Professional Women's Hockey Players Association (PWHPA).
-The organization had been established after the collapse of the CWHL in May 2019, and organized a number of exhibition games and events throughout the season until the COVID-19 pandemic caused public events to be cancelled.
+The 2019–20 PWHPA season was the first season organized by the Professional Women's Hockey Players Association (PWHPA).
+The organization was established after the collapse of the Canadian Women's Hockey League in May, 2019.
+The PWHPA organized a boycott of the National Women's Hockey League (NWHL) as part of its efforts to agitate for the establishment of a new, unified women's professional league.
+As part of its boycott, the PWHPA organized a series of exhibition games and events beginning in September 2019, which was ultimately cut short by the COVID-19 pandemic in March 2020.

 Business

-Budweiser was among the companies entering into partnerships with the PWHPA during the season, stating that "Budweiser is committed to sponsor the women's game."
-In November 2019, the company produced a two minute advertisement for the organization, set to the tune of The Hockey Song and featuring a number of PWHPA players and figures from the hockey community, calling for better support for women's hockey with the tagline "This game is for us all."
+The PWHPA signed a number of corporate sponsorship agreements in 2019, and named Adidas, Budweiser, Dunkin' Donuts, Secret, and the National Hockey League Players' Association (NHLPA) as its "premiere partners".
+In November 2019, Budweiser produced a two minute advertisement for the PWHPA, set to the tune of The Hockey Song and featuring a number of PWHPA players and figures from the hockey community, calling for better support for women's hockey with the tagline "This game is for us all."

+The PWHPA set up regional training hubs in Montreal, Mississauga, Markham, Calgary, Boston, Buffalo, Minnesota, and the Northeast United States, where players could practice multiple times a week.

-After having spent most of the season with the PWHPA, Jordan Juron became the first PWHPA player to rejoin the NWHL in January 2020 to sign with the Boston Pride.
+After having spent most of the season with the PWHPA, Jordan Juron became the first PWHPA player to rejoin the NWHL in January 2020, signing with the Boston Pride.